-Preliminary biostratigraphy at all of the K/P boundary sequences shows the well-established abrupt change in plankton assemblages across the boundary (Luterbacher and Premoli Silva, 1964; Thierstein, 1982; Monechi, 1985).
-The white nannofossil ooze below the boundary yields diverse assemblages of the uppermost Maastrichtian Abathomphalus mayaroensis planktonic foraminiferal zone and Chiloguembelina nannofossil Zone CC26.
-The brown nannofossil- and foraminifer-bearing clay contains a high abundance of W. hornerstownensis, Chiloguembelina midwayensis, and Chiloguembelina morsei as well as increasing abundance of Parvularugoglobigerina eugubina through the basal Paleocene (Pa).
+Preliminary biostratigraphy at all of the K/P boundary sequences shows the well-established abrupt change in plankton assemblages across the boundary (Luterbacher and Premoli-Silva, 1964; Thierstein, 1982; Monechi, 1985).
+The white nannofossil ooze below the boundary yields diverse assemblages of the uppermost Maastrichtian Abathomphalus mayaroensis planktonic foraminifer zone and Micula prinsii nannofossil zone (CC26).
+The brown nannofossil- and foraminifer-bearing clay contains high abundance of W. hornerstownensis, Chilobuembelina midwavensis, and Chilobuembelina morsei as well as increasing abundance of Parvularugoglobigerina eugubina through the basal Paleocene ( $P\alpha$ ).
 Based on this preliminary analysis, Zone PO is not present at Walvis Ridge.
-Remarkably well preserved planktonic foraminifers of Zone P α dominate the lowermost 20 cm of the Paleocene at Site 1262 (Fig. F46), whereas at Site 1267 the preservation within the similarly thick sequence is highly variable.
-At this site the dwarfed assemblages from within Zone P α to Subzone P1b show fragmentation and some specimen overgrowth.
-Large reworked specimens of Maastrichtian for a present within Zone P α at both sites, although to a lesser degree at Site 1267.
-The benthic foraminiferal fauna just above the boundary in Hole 1267A is distinctly different from samples above and below, since Bulimina kugleri becomes common and Praebulimina reussi becomes extinct.
-This opportunistic species is assumed to reflect high-nutrient conditions just above the boundary.
+Remarkably well preserved planktonic foraminifers of zone P $\alpha$ dominate the lowermost 20 cm of the Paleocene at Site 1262 (Fig. F46), whereas at Site 1267 the preservation within the similarly thick sequence is highly variable.
+At this site the "dwarfed" assemblages from within subzones $P\alpha$ to P1b show fragmentation and some specimen overgrowth.
+Large reworked specimens of Maastrichtian foraminifers are present within zone $P\alpha$ at both sites, although to a lesser degree at Site 1267.
+The benthic foraminifer fauna just above the boundary in Hole 1267A is distinctly different from samples above and below, since Bulimina kugleri becomes common and Praebulimina reussi becomes extinct.
+This opportunistic species is assumed to reflect high food conditions just above the boundary.

-Nannofossils in the basal Danian sediments include survivor species such as Thoracosphaera spp. plus the first occurrence of B. sparsus, Markalius inversus, and C. reinhardtii.
-Both nannofossils and planktonic foraminifers show a complete succession typical for the Danian (Luterbacher and Premoli Silva, 1964; Monechi, 1985).
+Nannofossils in the basal Danian sediments include survivor species such as Thoracosphaera spp., plus the first occurrence of B. sparsus, Markalius inversus, and C. reinhardtii.
+Both nannofossils and planktonic foraminifers show a complete succession typical for the Danian (Luterbacher and Premoli-Silva, 1964; Monechi, 1985).
 The uppermost Maastrichtian at all sites shows signs of dissolution in both nannofossils and foraminifers.
 The planktonic foraminifers display etching and fragmentation.
-The minute thin-walled earliest Paleocene faunas, however, are remarkably well preserved at Site 1262, suggesting that a latest Maastrichtian lysocline shoaling resulted in sediments barren of foraminifers, just prior to the K/P boundary, followed by subsequent deepening in the earliest Paleocene.
-A significant feature of the K/P boundary at Site 1262 is the presence of greenish unaltered ovoid spherules that are concentrated in the first few centimeters of the basal Paleocene.
-No spherules were found higher in the core.
+The minute thin-walled earliest Paleocene faunas, however, are remarkably well preserved at Site 1262, suggesting that a latest Maastrichtian lysocline shoaling resulted in samples barren of foraminifers, just prior to the K/P boundary, followed by subsequent deepening in the earliest Paleocene.
+A significant feature of the K/P boundaries at Site 1262 is the presence of greenish unaltered ovoid spherules that are concentrated in the first few centimeter of the basal Paleocene.
+No spherules have been found higher up in the sediments.